 PDF download Download Article

-1. The chaos symbol represents possibility and self-governed change.
-Also called the chaos star, the chaos symbol is an 8-pointed star with arrows at the tips.
+1. Also called the chaos star, the chaos symbol is an 8-pointed star with arrows at the tips.
 It’s linked to the idea of the unpredictable nature of reality and is used in chaos magic to encourage practitioners to shape their reality through focus and will.

 • Origin: Eternal Champion, written by Michael Moorcock